 It’s a bunny!
 It’s a lynx!
 It’s a Munchkin!
-Wrong, wrong and wrong.
+Wrong, wrong and, of course, wrong.
 The cat you are currently laying eyes on is, in fact, a Toybob — a seemingly perma-kitten with a kink in his tail, an owl-like gaze and a pint-sized physique.

 His kinked, bobbed tail, diminutive size and Toybob moniker might make you think he’s a baby bobcat, but he is, in fact, a breed all his own — and a domesticated one at that!
 His tail mutation is different from those of, say, the Manx or American Bobtail, and he has no connection to any other feline breeds.